Battle of Mars-la-Tour: Afternoon

 With Vionville and Flavigny lost and the French 2nd Army Corps retreating toward Rezonville, Bazaine and Frossard at 1230 ordered the cavalry to stabilize the course of the battle.
 The 3rd Lancers at Rezonville was ordered to attack the Prussian pursuers but did not charge home because "no definite object of attack had been pointed out to them".
 The Cuirassiers of the Guard moved to attack, forming up in two lines of two squadrons with the fifth as reserve.
 The Prussian infantry companies fired by file and massacred them at 200 meters range.
 The French lost 230 men and 243 horses, and the rest fled as a helpless remnant.
 Lieutenant Colonel Leo von Caprivi, chief of staff of X Corps, advised Rauch's 17th Hussars to charge the disorganized French cuirassiers at 1245.
 Rauch promptly did so, while Lieutenant Colonel Eberstein's 11th Hussars hunted down the French infantry stragglers.
 They also destroyed a French Guard battery and captured the guns, but could not haul them away for want of draught horses.
-The 3rd French rifle battalion and two French cavalry squadrons arrived and forced the Germans to retreat.
+The 3rd French Chasseur battalion and two French cavalry squadrons arrived and forced the Germans to retreat.

 Once 2nd Army Corps defeat became clear, Alvensleben ordered the 6th Cavalry Division to pursue.
 At the same time, Bazaine moved the Grenadier and Voltigeur Divisions forward to support 2nd Army Corps.
 6th Cavalry Division was thus halted on the Rezonville plateau at 1300 by an onslaught of French infantry and artillery fire before it could even fully deploy and was forced to withdraw both of its brigades after heavy casualties.
 The cavalry did enable the forward movement of German artillery to more advantageous positions.
 The German artillery pounded the French infantry incessantly, forcing the French to hang back and preventing them from exploiting the German infantry's ammunition shortage or the casualties of the German cavalry.
 As the 6th Prussian Infantry Division advanced on Rezonville, it was subject to flanking infantry and artillery fire by Canrobert's 6th Army Corps to the north along the so-called Roman road, forcing the Prussian division to halt its attack and front north.
 The Prussians suffered heavy losses from the French guns.
 They beat off French attacks on their position but at a high cost under the intense French fire.
 5th Infantry Division's 10th Brigade advance on Rezonville from the south reached the Metz-Verdun road but was then thrown back by overwhelming French infantry firepower, which killed or wounded nearly all officers of the brigade.
 Out of ammunition and largely destroyed, the 10th Brigade retreated to Vionville and Flavigny.